Tamagotchi

 Hardware

-The project uses the STM32 NUCLEO-F401RE as the main microcontroller.
-An SSD1306 OLED screen and DS3231 RTC module are connected via I2C.
+The project uses the STM32 NUCLEO-U545RE-Q as the main microcontroller.
+An SSD1306 OLED screen is connected via I2C.
 Three push buttons handle user input and a passive buzzer driven by a transistor provides audio feedback.
+Time tracking is handled by the microcontroller's built-in RTC.

 Schematics